-• Project Goals: The purpose of this project is to investigate, select, and construct the best alternative to reestablish fish passage on Pennypack Creek and to provide for streambank stabilization and protection of an existing sanitary sewer line.
+- Project Goals: The purpose of this project is to investigate, select, and construct the best alternative to reestablish fish passage on Pennypack Creek and to provide for streambank stabilization and protection of an existing sanitary sewer line. - Description of Technical Assistance: USACE Philadelphia District will provide design review and construction management assistance to the City of Philadelphia for environmental restoration and environmental infrastructure protection under Section 566.